ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIV.md

 `self` is a keyword that tells Python to define variables for the instance as a whole.
 Any other code inside this class would be able to see those variables, as long as it accessed them with `self` as well.
 Besides, because it starts with `self`, the variable age exists, as long as this class or this instance exists.
 But if we left off `self`, then the variable would cease to exist at the end of this method.

 **Every method defined inside a class should have self as the first parameter.** We'll never have to pass in an argument for it though.
 Self by default just sees all the variables associated with this instance of the class.
+Preceding these variable names with the word self just tells Python that the scope of these variables is the entire lifespan of this instance of the class.

 When we call the class name to create an instance, the color of the class name that was called is the same as `__init__`.
 The reason is that when we call the class, it actually calls our init function.
 This creates a new instance of this class and then returns that instance to be set equal to the variable name on the left.